-There aren’t many known side effects to using industrial hemp oil, but some medical-users (who take it orally and regularly) have reported dry mouth, low blood pressure, lightheadedness, changes in appetite, and drowsiness.
+There aren’t many known side effects to using CBD, but some medical-users (who take it orally and regularly) have reported dry mouth, low blood pressure, lightheadedness, changes in appetite, and drowsiness.

 Like with any supplement or new product, you should speak with your doctor first, especially because it’s possible for the oil to affect your body’s ability to metabolize certain medications.

-For this reason, you should not take industrial hemp oil orally if you are currently taking blood thinners.
+For this reason, you should not take CBD orally if you are currently taking blood thinners.